timarbuckle/timarbuckle.github.io/index.md

 ## Go Away

 This site is garbage while i learn how use Jekyll with gityhub pages.
-It will likely be garbage when it is done to so spend your time so spend your time wisely.
+It will likely be garbage when it is done to so spend your time so wisely.

 ## Support